 - 1. Boot the Windows NT CD. - 2.
-After the setup screens comes up press F6 - 3.
+After the setup screens comes up press several times F6 (the system will respond with some delay). - 3.
 Select: S=Specify Additional Device and Other - 4.
 Insert the ICP Windows NT driver disk. - 5.
 Select the ICP GDT Disk Array Controller and press ENTER. - 6.
 Continue with the Installation and follow the Windows NT Setup program.
 Note: The NT boot partition size is limited (by NT itself) to max.
 4096MB. - 7.
 After successful installation, enable the Delayed Write function of the ICP Controller again (using ICP RAID Console or ICP RAID Navigator)